SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 #### Plan from here:

 Gradients for anomaly detection
-- Simple motivation for the gradient
+- Simple motivation for using learn-ability as a method of measuring novelty (brainstorm this)
-- What type of novelty does the gradient capture?
-- How do we measure the size of the gradient?
+- Derivation of gradients from a general "can you update to improve your model of the world"

 Theory: natural Gradients
-- FIM is induced delta of KL
+- High-level introduction to natural gradients, cite amari mostly, don't try to re-define everything
 - Using FIM on normal distribution _including variance term_ recovers something typicality-esque

 Theory: representation dependence
-- already written mostly
 - write up Normalising flow example

 Future research directions